Which Great Barrier Reef Is Best?

 All our tours that market themselves as trips to ‘outer Great Barrier Reef locations’ ensure the best locations are visited.

-Unless we advertise as suitable only to advanced scuba divers – all of our outer reef tours offer excellent snorkelling and diving opportunities.
+Unless we advertise as suitable only to advanced scuba divers, our outer reef tours offer excellent snorkelling and diving opportunities.
 So, again, catering to all levels of swimming ability and in-water experience.

 Photography lovers adore the underwater vistas beneath the surface as well as the sheer beauty of the expansive Coral Sea.